tanujnotes/Olauncher/README.md

     alt="Get it on F-Droid"
     height="80">](https://play.google.com/store/apps/details?id=app.olauncher)

-Download from [F-Droid](https://f-droid.org/packages/app.olauncher) or [Play Store](https://play.google.com/store/apps/details?id=app.olauncher) or download the APK from [latest release](https://github.com/tanujnotes/Olauncher/releases/).
+### Install from [F-Droid](https://f-droid.org/packages/app.olauncher) or [Play Store](https://play.google.com/store/apps/details?id=app.olauncher) or download the APK from [latest release](https://github.com/tanujnotes/Olauncher/releases/).

-You can also clone the master branch and build the app yourself in Android Studio.
+You can also clone the `master` branch and build the app yourself in Android Studio.
 No extra steps required.

+## Feature requests
+Olauncher's user interface is insanely simple.
+Features are chosen very carefully because complexity grows quadratically since every feature potentially interferes with other features.
+We focus very narrowly on one thing and one thing only - a distraction free minimal launcher.
+We are not trying to optimize for some edge-cases.
+We are optimizing the user flow of the average users.
+Please don't be sad if we decline your feature request for the sake of simplicity.

 ## Contribute
 * Please go through the issues marked as `send a PR :)`